gbdev/pandocs/src/Four_Player_Adapter.md

 ### Entering Transmission phase

-In ping phase when the connected Game Boys are ready then one of them (typically Player 1) should send the begin transmission sequence, which is 4 bytes of \$AA in a row (`AA AA AA AA`).
+In ping phase, when the connected Game Boys are ready, then one of them (typically Player 1) should send the begin transmission sequence, which is 4 bytes of \$AA in a row (`AA AA AA AA`).
 The transmission should be aligned such that the first byte is sent in reply to the PING HEADER field.
 This